SBI-Grenoble/sbi-hackathon-2026/README.md

 ## 💬 Contact & Updates

 Organized by the [SBI4C chair](https://sbi4c.inria.fr/) from the MIAI institute.

-For updates and registration:
-👉 [link to registration form – coming soon]

 Stay tuned and get ready to bring your simulator, your curiosity, and your questions!